-Statement of the Actuary for the year ended 31 March 2018
+Statement of the Actuary for the year ended 31 March 2019

-The Scheme Regulations require that a full actuarial valuation is carried out every three years.
+The Scheme Regulations require that a full actuarial valuation is carried out every third year.
 The purpose of this is to establish that the Northumberland County Council Pension Fund (the Fund) is able to meet its liabilities to past and present contributors and to review employer contribution rates.
 The last full actuarial investigation into the financial position of the Fund was completed as at 31 March 2016 by Aon, in accordance with Regulation 62 of the Local Government Pension Scheme Regulations 2013.
-The next valuation will be undertaken as at 31 March 2019.